asmateus/flight-stone/README.md

 ## Content
 This repository contains the firmware of the wireless sensor network (WSN) and onboard controller (OC), and the source code for the base server.
 As you can see it is a large solution so be sure to read through the documentation before building.
 Pre-compiled code is offered for the WSN and OC, as this is base code were you are expected to have the correct hardware.
 A guide to build the solution is offered, from code documentation to electrical characteristics, such as device selection, bill of materials, gerber schematics of the circuits, performance and limitations, etc.

+## Impact
+Write here the possible uses of what we are doing

 ## Usage
 Usage information is rather large so, go to the source directly.

+## Versioning
+*Current version: **1.0624***
+Versioning is done through milestones and through issue completion.
+The number after the decimal point indicates the milestone we are in, the number before it is composed by the date the last feature change was made.
+Different branches may have different versions, but the official one is always in the master branch.
+Each time a major version change occurs you will see a new release with a fancy name.

 ## References